 OB GYN Qualifying Exam - You may not apply for the MFM Qualifying Exam unless you have previously passed the Qualifying Exam for Certification in Obstetrics and Gynecology.

 Length of Training - You must have been registered with ABOG and have completed a minimum of 32 of 36 months of training or will have completed training in an ABOG- or ACGME-accredited fellowship program in Maternal-Fetal Medicine no later than September 30 of the same year that you take the Qualifying Exam.

 - Note: If you are completing a combined MFM-Genetics fellowship, you should contact the Board office for information concerning the timing of your certification examinations.

 Allocation of Time - In order to take the Qualifying Examination, you must have had the following experiences during fellowship:

--- 12 months of clinical maternal-fetal medicine, including at least:
+-- 18 months of MFM Core Clinical Experience, including at least:

 - 3 months of ultrasonography

-- Ultrasonography and outpatient requirements can be fulfilled by block time (e.g., 1-month blocks) or by the cumulative experience of shorter experiences (e.g., half- or full-day clinics over time)
+Ultrasonography, Genetics and Genomics, and outpatient requirements can be fulfilled by block time (e.g., one-month blocks) or by the cumulative experience of shorter experiences (e.g., half- or full-day clinics over time)